stefanbund/311/README.md

 ## Javascript and AWS Resources
 the basics of configuring buckets, CORS and the structure of AWS-JS-SDK requests: http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html

+##Facebook Login and Security Docs
+Please visit https://developers.facebook.com/docs/facebook-login/web for documentation on techniques we use.

 ### ASP.NET Final Project
 An interactive ASP.NET project has been created for you to study, where a project is created, start to finish.
 It is available here: https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/index